Do koalas have a future in the wild? We think they do.

 - Echidna Walkabout tours fund the research that provides the knowledge of the koala population and their needs

-- Echidna Walkabout is the major donor and supporter of not for profit tree planting organisation Koala Clancy Foundation
+- Echidna Walkabout is the major donor and supporter of not for profit tree planting organisation Koala Clancy Foundation.
+In 2018-2019 financial year Echidna Walkabout donated over AUD$45,000 to Koala Clancy Foundation.

 - Sales of Koala Clancy of the You Yangs books fund tree planting